 This is a bigger deal than a lot of people talk about.
 A 12-month membership for the PS4 and Xbox One is around $49.99.
 Either way, you have to pay for the internet that runs it so the extra cost is in addition to that.
 If you play your console online for 4-5 years that’s $200 to $250 more that you could have spent on games or hardware for the PC.

 I’ve also included a build that gives you the best of both worlds; the power of an i3 along with a more capable GPU in the GTX 1050 or 1050 Ti.
-While this build would have cost around $450 a few months ago, it’s now in the $400 range.
+While this build would have cost around $450 a few months ago, it’s now in the $500 to $550 range.
 I’ll include some benchmarks below so you can get a better idea of which one is best for you and the types of games you play.
-For a good comparison of how all of these CPUs perform in-game, I highly recommend Techspot’s review of the i3-6100.

 For raw performance, the PS4 Pro and the PC are neck and neck here.
 For those that will point out that a copy of Windows 10 will cost you in the $100 range, I would respond in several ways.
 First, there are outlets that allow you to get it for more like $30 to $40.
 Second, a copy of Windows could be used from a previous machine.
 Lastly, even if you had to purchase a copy of windows 10, it’s still more than likely that you’ll spend much more for your yearly subscription fees and non-negotiable game costs over time.